kLabUM/rrcf/docs/random-cut-tree.md

 - Branches are nodes with two children and at most one parent.
 - Leaves are nodes with no children and at most one parent.

-Note that the root node will have no parent node.
+Note that the root node will have no parent node (i.e. the parent will be `None`).

 ### Branches